ericmasiello/intro-to-flow-presentation/slides.md

 * Provides type safety
  * Catch type errors early "undefined is not a function"
 * Improved developer experience (IDE integration)
- * jump to methods, autocompletion
+ * Jump to definition & autocompletion
 * Aids in testing
  * Code can be analyzed